Building Knowledge-Grounded Dialogue Systems with Graph-Based Semantic Modeling: Introduction

-\begin{itemize} \item We present a Ground Graph ($G^2$) that is flexible and efficient to benefit knowledge selection and integration for knowledge grounded dialogue. \item We propose a Ground Graph Aware Transformer ($G^2AT$) to improve response generation and factual consistency leveraging our graph structure. \item Empirical results show that our model outperforms previous state-of-the-art models with more than 10\% and 20\% gains on response generation and factual consistency for two widely used datasets.
-In resource-limited situations, our model shows excellent generalization ability. \end{itemize}
+\begin{enumerate} \item We introduce a Grounded Graph ($G^2$) that employs explicit graph structures for knowledge selection and integration in knowledge-grounded dialogue, making it a flexible and efficient approach.
+To the best of our knowledge, this is the first time such a method has been employed for the task. \item We propose a Grounded Graph Aware Transformer ($G^2AT$), which utilizes the $G^2$ structure to improve response generation and factual consistency. \item Our empirical results demonstrate the superiority of our model, achieving over 10\% improvements in response generation and nearly 20\% gains in factual consistency compared to state-of-the-art models on two widely-used datasets.
+Our model also demonstrates good generalization ability and flexibility in the extended experiments. \end{enumerate}